 There is no doubt that keeping up with the various new account requirements above takes some time and focus.
 That “free” money isn’t free — it requires organization and attention to detail.

 On the flip side, just like the credit card bonus game isn’t for everyone, neither is the bank account bonus game.
-I know that I’m lucky to have only missed out on one bonus this year — reports indicate that it can sometimes be difficult to get bonus payouts.
+I know that I’m lucky to have only missed out on one bonus this year and had to follow up on one more — reports indicate that it can sometimes be difficult to get bonus payouts.
 Some folks won’t want the hassle of keeping track of so many new accounts.
 As I have said before, my argument in favor of these relatively easy bonuses is that if I’m going to spend the time considering whether to earn 12x Hilton points or 6x Marriott points at the grocery store, I shouldn’t ignore the chance to pick low-hanging fruit that I could use to buy large sums of those same points.

 Indeed, considering the fact that the cash earned from these bonuses could be used to buy hundreds of thousands of points, we’ll be glad to pack it away for a rainy day daydream.
-Here’s looking forward to combining those daydreams with the above cash and turning it into real-life travel in a future that we hope is less distant than it feels.
+Here’s looking forward to combining those daydreams with the above cash and turning it into real-life travel in a future that we hope is inching nearer each day.